tchang1997/us_election_forecasting/README.md

 **Higher priority**
 * Add results for monthly forecasts up to 6 months out, back-casting 2 months, then weekly for final month
-* Fix national forecast -- separate it from the state effects matrix
+* ~Fix national forecast -- separate it from the state effects matrix~
 * Pollster-specific effects (*e.g.*, house-effects, RV vs. LV)
 * Add "polls-plus" capability (*e.g.*, "fundamentals" like incumbency effects, economic indices, demographics via linkage to census data)

 **Moderate priority**
 * Add tipping point states to the report
-* Add ability to weight polls/pollsters differently by quality/time (note that this is distinct from a house-effect adjustment, which is tantamount to adjusting the polllster's "meann")
+* Add ability to weight polls/pollsters differently by quality/time (note that this is distinct from a house-effect adjustment, which is tantamount to adjusting the polllster's "mean")
-* Different initial variances by state (*e.g.*, prior_precision as a vector)
+* Different initial variances by state (*e.g.*, prior_precision as a vector) -- to model state elasticity
 * ~Different variance priors (*e.g.*, half-Cauchy?)~

 **Low priority**